gavdraper/gavdraper.github.io/_posts/2012-02-05-thread-synchronizationlocking-in-net.markdown

 ### Monitor ###

-This is the most common lock used and is actually the lock type that gets used when you use the &quot;Lock&quot; keyword in C#.
+This is the most common lock used and is actually the lock type that gets used when you use the "Lock" keyword in C#.
 Monitor locks can be placed directly on the shared resource or on a new object that you can then use to control the access to a collection of shared resources.

 In order to make the above sample work using a Monitor lock it is as simple as adding a new lock object to the class and making a couple of changes to our AddNumbers method.